 My daughter said to me, “Look Mommy, a squash family.”

 Butternut squash is packed with Vitamin A, beta carotene and is a source of fiber.
 It can be used as a substitute in any recipe that calls for pumpkin.

-Slice the squash in half lengthwise and place downward on baking sheets.
+1. Slice the squash in half lengthwise and place downward on baking sheets.

-Bake at 350 degrees for about an hour.
+2. Bake at 350 degrees for about an hour.
 You should be able to pierce the squash all the way through with a fork when it is done.

-I pureed the roasted squash until I got the desired consistency for her and put into ice cube trays to freeze.
+I pureed the roasted squash until I got the desired consistency and put into ice cube trays to freeze.
 I stored the frozen squash cubes in a freezer bag.
-It was wonderful to have homemade organic baby food and it was so much cheaper, healthier and tastier than store-bought.
+It was wonderful to have homemade baby food read to go.
+There were no additional ingredients, just butternut squash.
+And homemade was also cheaper and tastier than store-bought.